 The Monday Club has been beautifully maintaining Menard Park for over 20 years.
 This park’s gardens are filled with annual, perennial, native and non-native plant species that are important to bird conservation.

-The City of Ashland held its IMBD celebration during the annual Chequamegon Bay Birding and Nature Festival, May 19-21, 2016 in Ashland, WI.
-During the weekend-long celebration 186 species of birds were observed.
-This festival was attended by nearly 400 people and featured over 100 activities.
+The City of Ashland held its IMBD celebration during the annual Chequamegon Bay Birding and Nature Festival, May 19-21, 2022 in Ashland, WI.
+During the weekend-long celebration, 200 species of birds were observed.
+This festival was attended by over 200 people and offered 39 programs for participants.

 To edit existing photos (must be logged in) hover over the document to reveal the gear.